Forrest M. Mims III

 Check out some of the fisheye sky photos at my observation site in South Texas from a series begun in 2000 (scroll down this page).
 See more photos on my Facebook page, including the Texas Academy of Science facebook page.

-Check out my new video clip of a rat snake striking my camera (and hand!) after causing the hawk that captured it to crash 50 feet away from where I was standing.
-(An Australian TV production company has asked permission to use this clip in a documentary.)
+Also see a coral snake up close and a rat snake striking my camera (and hand!) after causing the hawk that captured it to crash 50 feet away from where I was standing.
 Also see more about Hawaii's Mauna Loa Observatory.
-Go to YouTube and enter "fmims" in the search box.
+My YouTube page is here.

 The ALTAIR 8800 Introduced the Personal Computer Era